microsoft/taco-team-build/README.md

 ===============
 License: MIT

-taco-team-build is a sample node module designed to avoid common pitfalls when building Cordova apps in a Team or Continuous Integration (CI) environment.
-It was put together for a set of tutorials for the [Visual Studio 2015 Tools for Apache Cordova](http://aka.ms/cordova) (TACo) featureset in Visual Studio but can be used with standard cordova projects.
+taco-team-build is a node module designed to avoid common pitfalls when building Cordova apps in a Team or Continuous Integration (CI) environment.
+It was put together for a set of tutorials for the [Visual Studio 2015 Tools for Apache Cordova](http://aka.ms/cordova) (TACo) feature set in Visual Studio but can be used with standard Cordova projects.

 Specifically it helps with the following challenges: